 Leila Moore is a highly experienced leader in academic publishing, with a career spanning major organisations such as Wiley, Taylor & Francis, Oxford University Press, Nelson Thornes, and Policy Press.
 She possesses substantial expertise in Open Access advocacy and has consistently championed equitable publishing practices.
-Her deep familiarity with the research funding landscape is complemented by established relationships with philanthropic organisations that support fairness and equity in academic publishing.
+Leila is experienced in the intricacies of negotiating agreements with academic institutions and consortia and her deep familiarity with the research funding landscape is complemented by established relationships with philanthropic organisations that support fairness and equity in academic publishing.
 Leila has experience leading impactful programmes focused on making academic publishing more inclusive and increasing participation for underrepresented communities.
 Additionally, Leila is an active member of the Research4Life Capacity Development Committee, where she contributes to building capacity among researchers and academic institutions across the globe, and she serves as Co-Vice Chair of the Association of Learned and Professional Society Publishers (ALPSP) Policy Committee.

-Expertise – Leadership, Stakeholder Engagement, Project Management, Open Research, Policy Analysis and Implementation, Business Strategy, Portfolio Management.
+Expertise – Leadership, Stakeholder Engagement, Project Management, Open Research, Policy Analysis and Implementation, Business Strategy, Agreement Negotiation, Portfolio Management.

 Charlotte Tomkins is a social media consultant with many years’ experience in the academic and scholarly publishing sector.
 She helps organisations make social media clearer, more effective, and easier to manage.
 Her work ranges from social account strategy and content optimisation to supporting organisation-wide use of social media, such as employee advocacy, social listening, executive social visibility, and practical integration across teams.
 Charlotte focuses on enablement; setting strategy aligned to organisational goals, and coaching and supporting teams so they can execute with confidence.
 The result is consistent, valuable social media that supports publishing and organisational priorities.